JoeSzymkowiczFiveM/fivem_postgresql/README.md

 ## 👐 Credit

 Just another toy database wrapper for fivem.
 I used knowledge, code and patterns from the [fivem-mongodb](https://github.com/nbredikhin/fivem-mongodb) resource to develop this.
-Huge shoutout to the [Overextended](https://github.com/overextended) group for technical discussions and support.
+Huge shoutout to the [Overextended](https://github.com/overextended) and [Qbox](https://github.com/Qbox-project) groups for technical discussions and support.

 # Discord